When making decisions – do you trust yourself?

 So when it comes to making decisions, big and small, do you trust yourself?

 Some of the key strengths you have as a human being include self-confidence.
 Self-confidence in your own values and holding on to your own integrity.
+Listen in to your own heart and how you are feeling.

 Sometimes we need to stop and consider what we really think for ourselves.
 Not what others think.
 Or the articles on the internet.
 Not the newspapers.
 Or our families, friends and work colleagues.